 7. Hydrate with Water

 Water can be really helpful for weight loss.
 It’s 100% calorie-free and keeps you hydrated.
 The amount of water a person needs depends on many factors, such as body size, physical activity level, medical issues, and environment.
 As a general rule, drink a minimum of half of your body weight (in ounces) in water throughout the day.
 For example, if you are 200 pounds, that would be 100 ounces a day.
 If you struggle drinking plain water, infuse it with fruit, veggies, and herbs.

 Burning More Calories

-Regular water consumption increases the amount of calories you burn and promotes weight loss.
+Regular water consumption increases the amount of calories you burn and helps you lose weight.
 According to several studies, drinking 0.5 liters of water results in an extra 23 calories burnt.
-(43, 44) If you drink it cold, you will see even better results because your body has to heat up the cold water to your body temperature of 98.6 degrees, which helps burn extra calories.
+(43, 44) If you drink it cold, you will see even better results because your body has to heat up the cold water to your body temperature of 98.6 degrees, which helps burn extra calories and lose weight.

 Drinking 2 cups of water half an hour before meal helps reduce appetite and consume fewer calories during that meal.
 Drinking water not only fills you up without consuming any calories, but it also encourages portion control.

 Choosing water over beverages containing sugar, be it natural or added, helps save hundreds of calories each day.